mandeepairborne/samweb/content/_index.md

 To update the submodule, simply switch to a new tag:

+{% alert(tip=true) %}
-> **Note:** Check the changelog for all versions that came after the one you are using, there may be some breaking changes that need manual involvement.
+Check the changelog for all versions that came after the one you are using, there might be breaking changes that may need manual involvement.
+{% end %}

 ```sh
 git submodule update --remote --merge